Kangaroos at The Pinnacle Nature Reserve

 * EGK = eastern grey kangaroo

-For the first time, the population density calculated from the latest count (0.8 EGKs/ha) is consistent with the estimated "conservation density" (see Note) for the Pinnacle KMU, which has been estimated by CREP to be 0.79 EGK/ha.
-Without culling, the population would have likely have increased considerably over this period and the density would have been well in excess of 2 EGK/ha.
+In 2016, the population density calculated from the latest count (0.8 EGKs/ha) was consistent with the estimated "conservation density" (see Note) for the Pinnacle KMU, which has been estimated by CREP to be 0.79 EGK/ha.
+Without culling, based on the fertility rate estimated from the previous year, the population would have likely have increased considerably over this period and the density would have been well in excess of 2 EGK/ha.
+This was the first time since we commenced annual counts that the two have been consistent, and was repeated in 2017.
+It is important to note that once the "conservation density" was reached, only a small cull was required to maintain it.

 This figure tracks (dashed red line) the history of kangaroo density in the Pinnacle KMU by combining the